When Did Walter Payton Retire?

 He was the first person ever to rush for over 2,000 yards in a season in 1977, a feat that wasn’t replicated for over ten years.
 He led the league in rushing yards nine times and had a staggering 16,726 yards by the end of the 1982 season, a record that stood for over 30 years.

-See also Did Peyton Manning Win the Walter Payton Award?
+See also Did Walter Payton Have Aids?

 However, Payton’s contributions were beyond numbers.
 He was a leader on and off the field, inspiring his teammates with his dedication, work ethic, strength, and philanthropic work.
 His never-ending love and enthusiasm for the game made him the hero in the eyes of Chicago fans.